arindas/arindas.github.io/content/blog/segmented-log-rust.md

 message queue.
 A different server can then pick up the requests one-by-one and handle them.

-Now it's not necessary that all the requests have to be handle by the same server.
+Now it's not necessary that all the requests have to be handled by the same server.
 Because the log is shared, different servers may choose to share the load with each other.
 In this case, the requests are distributed between the servers to load-balance the requests.
 (Provided that there is no causal